Stalling In Plain Sight: Called Out by AI

 Maybe life isn’t meant to be managed — it’s meant to be experienced.

-If your dreams are currently living in a color-coded spreadsheet, pull up a chair.
+If your dreams are currently living in a color-coded strategic plan in your mind, pull up a chair.